tum-pbs/two-way-coupled-control/README.md

 Inputs required to run most scripts are grouped in the file *neural_control/inputs.json*.
 # Generate Initial Conditions
-Simulations used as initial conditions are performed by executing
+Simulations used as initial conditions are created by executing
 ```
 python neural_control/misc/generate_ic.py
 ```
-Inputs necessary for generating initial conditions for training and test environments can be found in the "simulation" section of *inputs.json*.
+Inputs necessary for generating initial conditions for training and test environments can be found in the "simulation" section of *neural_control/inputs.json*.
 All initial conditions used in our paper can be found on *storage/ics/*.
 # Training

-Training neural networks as controllers using the differentiable simulator is achieved by executing
+Training neural networks as controllers using the differentiable simulator is done by executing
 ```
-python neural_control/neural_networks/train_unsupervised.py path/to/storage/folder/
+python neural_control/neural_networks/train_unsupervised.py path/to/export/folder/
 ```

 The network is trained by minimizing the following loss function